Local rigidity of manifolds with hyperbolic cusps II. Nonlinear theory: Introduction

-Several authors, using various techniques, have made advances on this question.
+If $(M,g)$ is a smooth closed (compact, without boundary) Riemannian manifold with negative sectional curvature, and $\mc{C}$ denotes the set of free homotopy classes on $M$, one can consider for every free homotopy class $c \in \mc{C}$, the length $\ell_g(\gamma_g(c))$ of the corresponding unique closed $g$-geodesic $\gamma_g(c) \in c$.
+This allows to define the \emph{marked length spectrum} map as:

+where $\mathrm{Met}_{< 0}$ is the space of negatively-curved metrics.
+This map is naturally invariant under the action of the group of diffeomorphisms that are isotopic to the identity, namely, if $\phi$ is a smooth diffeomorphism on $M$ one has $L_{\phi^*g}=L_{g}$.
+The \emph{marked length rigidity problem} is to understand whether this is the only obstruction to the injectivity of the map \eqref{equation:mls}.
+The celebrated Burns-Katok conjecture \cite{Burns-Katok-85} asserts that, on closed negatively-curved manifolds, the marked length spectrum \eqref{equation:mls} should determine the metric up to isometries isotopic to the identity.

+Several authors contributed to this long-standing problem.
 Katok \cite{Katok-88} proved the result when the two metrics are conformal.
 A few years later, Croke \cite{Croke-90} and Otal \cite{Otal-90} independently proved the conjecture for compact surfaces.
 Then, Hamenstädt \cite{Hamenstadt-99}, using the work of Besson-Courtois-Gallot \cite{Besson-Courtois-Gallot-95}, proved the conjecture when one of the metrics is a locally symmetric space.
-The problem did not really evolve until the recent analytical proof of a local version of the conjecture by Guillarmou and the second author \cite{Guillarmou-Lefeuvre-18}.
-For further references, we refer to the surveys of Croke \cite{Croke-04} and Wilkinson \cite{Wilkinson-14}.
+The problem did not really evolve until the recent analytical proof of a local version of the conjecture by Guillarmou and the second author \cite{Guillarmou-Lefeuvre-18}, see also \cite{Guillarmou-Knieper-Lefeuvre-22}.
+For further references on this problem, we refer to the surveys of Croke \cite{Croke-04} and Wilkinson \cite{Wilkinson-14}. \\

-We will be interested in the marked length spectrum rigidity question on noncompact manifolds whose ends are real hyperbolic cusps.
-More precisely, the case we will consider will be that of a complete negatively-curved Riemannian manifold $(M,g)$ with a finite numbers of ends of the form
+The aim of the present article is to study the marked length spectrum rigidity question on \emph{noncompact manifolds} whose ends are real hyperbolic cusps.
+More precisely, we will consider complete negatively-curved Riemannian manifolds $(M,g_0)$ with a finite numbers of ends of the form